 The difference a summer learning plan can make

-Our research shows that students who engage with Maths-Whizz for 60 minutes per week acquire maths knowledge at 1.5 times the expected rate.
+Our research shows that students who learn with the Maths-Whizz Tutor for 60 minutes a week increase their Maths Age™ by, on average, 18 months in their first year.
 Extrapolated over the 6-week summer period, students who engage with Maths-Whizz during that time can be expected to advance their learning by nine weeks.
 This amounts to 0.17 years of acquired knowledge, compared to 0.20 years of lost learning for those students not actively engaged in a summer learning plan.

 Figure 3: Learning progress with and without Maths-Whizz

 This means that for six hours of effort spread uniformly over the summer, students gain a learning advantage of 4.44 months over their peers who are inactive during the same period.
 That is approximately three weeks of learning for every hour invested – an astonishing rate of return.

 Summer is a time, of course, to relax and unwind.
 But given our findings, we reject the notion that it is a time for students to switch off from learning altogether.